 You can practice creative visualization with very little instruction.
-Still, people who use the technique often find that certain attitudes and practices help them stick with creative visualization and see benefit from it.
-Here are some tips on how to approach the practice of creative visualization.
+Still, people who use the technique often find that certain attitudes and practices help them stick with the process and reap its benefits.
+Here are some tips for approaching the practice of creative visualization.

 Have An Open Mind

-To even have a chance of benefitting from creative visualization, you have to at see it as a possibility.
+To have a chance of benefitting from creative visualization, you generally have to at least see it as a possibility.
 If you think that visualizing success is a waste of time, it probably will be.
 If you firmly believe that it's foolish to get your hopes up, it's unlikely that you'll be able to visualize success in a positive way.
-You'll be more likely to guard your feelings to avoid being let down.
-You don't have to believe strongly that visualization will work for you.
-You just have to keep your mind open to the possibility that it might work.
+You may be more likely to guard your feelings to avoid being let down.
+You don't necessarily have to believe strongly that visualization will work for you.
+You may just need to keep your mind open to the possibility that it might work.

-Most people pick up negative self-talk in childhood and throughout their lives.
-Often, words spoken by a parent or teacher come into your mind, making you feel unlovable or like a failure.
-One way to deal with these unbidden thoughts is to practice meditation.
+Most people pick up negative self-talk during childhood and continue it throughout their lives.
+Often, words spoken by a parent or teacher come into their mind, potentially making them feel unlovable or like a failure.
+One way to deal with these unbidden thoughts can be to practice meditation.

-One meditation technique is to let your thoughts drift in and out of your mind without judging them or trying to hold onto them.
-As you continue to practice meditation, you become better able to let those negative thoughts pass without letting them affect your visualization.
+One meditation technique can be to let thoughts drift in and out of the mind without judging them or trying to hold onto them.
+With continued practice, people can become better able to let those negative thoughts pass without letting them affect visualization.

 Use Relaxation Techniques

 You can practice visualization in nearly any situation.
-To get the most out of your practice, though, do it while relaxing one or more times a day.
-Use relaxation techniques like deep breathing or systematic muscle relaxation.
-These techniques not only calm your emotions, but they clear your thinking, too.
-You're better able to create the vivid mental images needed.
+To get the most out of your practice, it can be helpful to do it while relaxing one or more times a day.
+You might use relaxation techniques like deep breathing or systematic muscle relaxation.
+These techniques may not only calm your emotions, but they can clear your thinking, too.
+You may be better able to create the vivid mental images needed for creative visualization.

 Imagine The Best That Could Happen

-Once you become proficient in the technique, visualize more significant goals.
+Once you become proficient in the technique, you might begin to visualize more significant goals.
 In any situation, you can visualize the best that can happen.
-Suppose your company is downsizing and you've been told you're going to lose your job.
-When you set a goal, don't just set it for not losing your job.
-Set it for doing better at that job or having an even better job.
-Imagine yourself working at that job.
-Picture it in vivid detail, seeing what you do there and imagining what rewards you're receiving in that position.
-Think in terms of the most possible outcome.
+Suppose your company is downsizing, and you've been told you're going to lose your job.
+When you set a goal, try not to just set it for not losing your job.
+Instead, you might set a goal for doing better at that job or having an even better job.
+You can imagine yourself working at that job and picture it in vivid detail, seeing what you do there and imagining what rewards you're receiving in that position.
+Try to think in terms of the best possible outcome.

 Follow It As A Practice

-Gawain calls creative visualization a sort of magic.
-Yet, if it is, it isn't the kind of magic where you chant a spell and it immediately comes true.
-More than anything, creative visualization is a practice.
-It's something you do consistently, regardless of what happens.
+Gawain calls creative visualization “a sort of magic.”
+However, this generally isn't the kind of magic where you chant a spell, and your wish immediately comes true.
+More than anything, creative visualization can be a practice.
+It can be something you do consistently, regardless of what happens.

-If you want to try creative visualization, don't expect immediate results.
-Putting too much pressure on yourself can cause frustration, impatience, and you may even give up without giving it a chance.
-Don't think of it as a magic wand.
-Instead, think of creative visualization as a daily habit.
+If you want to try creative visualization, try not to expect immediate results.
+Putting too much pressure on yourself can cause frustration and impatience.
+It may even influence you to give up without giving creative visualization a proper chance.
+Try not to think of creative visualization as a magic wand.
+Instead, you might think of creative visualization as a daily habit.